 Questioning Loss?
 Space for creative thinking..."What do our experiences of loss - of place, objects, relationships - mean for our understanding of environmental or climate change?
 Share your thoughts in the Comments box below, or use the Contact Form."

-In our latest Members' Post, multi-disciplinary artist and cultural activist Deborah Mason -- with additional reporting by Ann Light, leader of the University of Sussex Creative Technology Group -- outlines their collaboration to engage people in counter-factual imagination.
-What if one historic event had been otherwise, giving us an alternative present to the one we live in?
-What would be the possibilities in our altered 'Now'?
+Multi-disciplinary artist Deborah Mason outlines her collaboration with researchers, engaging people in counter-factual imagination.
+What if one historic event had been otherwise, giving us an alternative present to ours?
+What would be the possibilities in our altered ‘Now’?

 When Ann Light, professor of design at the University of Sussex, asked me to make her a Counter-Factual World Generator – an analogue Counter-Factual World Generator – I was immediately enthused and excited.
 I’d been watching The Man in the High Castle on TV and was also aware of other fictional counter-factual works (such as The Handmaid’s Tale by Margaret Atwood, or The Yiddish Policeman’s Union by Michael Chabon) and my head immediately started buzzing with ideas.
 The generator would be used in a workshop that formed part of the University of Sussex and Wired Sussex ‘Philip K Dick season’.
 Ann had a clear idea of what she wanted to achieve from the workshop.
 It was intended to address the theme of Ways of Being in a Digital Age, taking as inspiration a quote from Dick’s novel, The Man in the High Castle:

 “On some other world, possibly it is different.
 Better.
 There are clear good and evil alternatives.” – Philip K Dick

 How might innovation work differently if we thought about narratives of development that were made unfamiliar through counter-factuality?
 Ann’s introduction ran like this: